pagkly/Zed/Investopedia3/Writing An Option.md

 **Premium received immediately**: Options writers receive a premium as soon as they sell an option contract.

-**Keep full premium for expired out of the money options**: If the written option expires [out of the money](https://www.investopedia.com/terms/o/outofthemoney.asp)—meaning that the stock price closes below the strike price for a call option, or above the strike price for a put option—the writer keeps the entire premium.
+**Keep full premium for expired out of the money options**: If the written option expires [[out of the money]](https://www.investopedia.com/terms/o/outofthemoney.asp)—meaning that the stock price closes below the strike price for a call option, or above the strike price for a put option—the writer keeps the entire premium.

-**Time decay**: Options decline in value due to [time decay](https://www.investopedia.com/terms/t/timedecay.asp), which reduces the option writer's risk and liability.
+**Time decay**: Options decline in value due to [[time decay]](https://www.investopedia.com/terms/t/timedecay.asp), which reduces the option writer's risk and liability.
 Because the writer sold the option for a higher price and has already received a premium, they can buy it back for a lower price.

 **Flexibility**: An options writer has the flexibility to close out their open contracts at any time.
 The writer removes their obligation by simply buying back their written option in the open market.